Ubertar Hexaphonic Pickups

 Welcome to the Ubertar Hexaphonic guitar pickup page.
 We are a small company (currently just one person-- Paul Rubenstein, that's me) specializing in passive, electromagnetic, polyphonic pickups for stringed musical instruments, particularly hexaphonic guitar pickups.

 A hexaphonic guitar pickup (sometimes called a divided pickup) is a pickup with six outputs (one for each string on the guitar).
-Polyphonic pickups are pickups with multiple outputs of any number, including heptaphonic pickups for seven-stringed guitars, quadraphonic pickups for bass, and any other possibility.
+Polyphonic pickups are pickups with multiple outputs of any number, including heptaphonic pickups for seven-stringed guitars, quadraphonic pickups for bass.
 All of my pickups are passive and electromagnetic - these sound much better than piezo or active pickups, which are usually meant for MIDI applications, rather than direct audio output.

 "I've seen a lot of guitars.
 Heck, I've owned a lot of guitars.
 Those HS (hexaphonic stereo) guitars are some of the best I've ever seen (or heard).
 Good job."